jehans8543/sep10-freedom-project/blog/entry02.md

 ### Hardwares
 After reserarching about **_Softwares_** you would think it would be easier to find hardwares, since I now have experience searching for these types of topics using key words.
 But instead it was the **opposite**.
 No matter how many keywords that I used in my seraches I still could not find any hardwares that would relate to my topic.

 I was only able to get past my challenge because of Mr.Mueller's help.
 He told me that I could use _AI_ in order to find more information.
 I was a bit skeptical at first, since I was always told to never use AI in school.
 It's even blocked on the schools's wifi.
-Though Mr.Mueller told me that it's okay to use AI in certaion scenarios, especially in this one since it will help push my thinking, and get more specific searches.
+Though Mr.Mueller told me that it's okay to use AI in certain scenarios, especially in this one since it will help push my thinking, and get more specific searches.

+#### Search: “Communication infrastructure that is used in the government”
+When I serached up "hardwares in the government" using _ChatGPT_, it told me about infrastructures in the government.